-The Top 5 Do’s & Don’ts of Academic Writing
+The Top 5 Dos & Don’ts of Academic Writing

-Academic writing assignments come in many shapes and forms; essays, research papers, term papers, analysis essays, informative essays, position papers.
+Academic writing assignments come in many shapes and forms; essays, research papers, term papers, analysis essays, informative essays, and position papers.
 All these assignments have the same goals and principles.
 But to students, they appear to be specially designed torture instruments.
-It’s mostly because of the tedious citations & referencing rules you must follow.
+It’s mostly because of the tedious citations & referencing rules one must follow.
 And finishing your papers at the last moment makes matters even worse.

-Academic writing is objective by nature (i.e., factual, logical, unemotional and precise).
+Academic writing is objective by nature (i.e., factual, logical, unemotional, and precise).
 Be impersonal while stating facts, without distortion by personal feelings or prejudices.
 You’re expected to present all the research and reading you’ve done about a topic in an impersonal, objective manner.

 An objective tone in your writing is achieved by

 – using academically sound sources and data to back up your arguments;

 – avoiding the use of cliches and slangs;

 – writing in the third person rather than the first or second person.

 Make sure that your audience understands the presented themes readily without having to read too much into your paragraphs.
 Write in a way that the reader understands your ideas clearly.
 Following are a few tips to help you write precisely: